JoBdaT/RPS/README.md

 [Project Management Board](https://github.com/JoBdaT/RPS/projects/1?add_cards_query=is%3Aopen)

+The project was a team assignment.
+We selected something simple to work on - the ageold game of Rock, Paper, Scissors.
+The game was built with HTML, JavaScript, CSS, used EaselJS and TweenJS for the animation functions and other resources mantioned at the end of this readme.

+## Features:

+** Name Entry

+The first page was a form to create a user data/profile.
+The checkUser function was used to verify if the user data existed, and if not created the profile and stored in local storage.

+** Round Select Screen

+Featured three buttons with options to select 3, 5, or 7 rounds.
+Additionally we added a next and a back button.
+The next button advanced the game to the next round while the back button would takw the player back to the name selection screen, essentially to start the game over. the rounds data was put into a constructor which moved it to a player constructor object

+ Display the front page to begin the fight
+ A reset stats button
+ Created animation for playing rock paper scissors Look into using the Pokemon API for this project Pivot the project from a Rock, Paper, Scissors game into a Pokemon Rock Paper Scissors game.
+ Refactor game play logic
+ Reposition left hand
+ Change the name of the repository!
+ Clean up Game play Logic
+ Style Radio Buttons
+ Look into getting more info from poke api
+ Refactor Angular controllers
+ Add Sweet alert to display game instructions in the beggining Write test before future development
+ Fix positioning
+ Add more styling to improve UI
+ Fix temp solution to winning message being displayed more than once Add more pokemon to the types
+ Create an Easter egg

 RESOURCES:

 How to determine if Javascript array contains an object with an attribute that equals a given value?